brandmaker/devportal-website/src/content/guides/mbi.md

 ### Signature Validation

-The validation of the signature in the Consumer ensures that the received request is unaltered and was actually sent by the customer's BrandMaker system.
+The validation of the signature in the Consumer ensures that the received request is unaltered and was actually sent by the customer's Uptempo system.

 According to <https://tools.ietf.org/id/draft-cavage-http-signatures-07.html>a list of headers is sent for this purpose, the values of which are used to form the message to be signed.
 For MBI this includes the headers date, method und host.
 If the Consumer is operated behind a reverse proxy, the host header may not contain the value used for signing, but the IP or the name of the effective server.
 In this case, make sure that the reverse proxy includes the header x-forwarded-server in the request and use its value in the signature validation.
 For more information, please refer to the published example on GitHub.

 ### Using the Sample-Consumer on GitHub

 The sample consumer provided at <https://github.com/brandmaker/MBI-Consumer> can be used by interested developers.
 It is not subject to any legal restriction (Apache Commons License).
-BrandMaker does not warrant that the published source code is error-free, nor that it can meet any user's requirements.
+Uptempo does not warrant that the published source code is error-free, nor that it can meet any user's requirements.

 ## Documentation of Available Transactions per Module